Motor finance commission redress scheme - customer information

 The Financial Conduct Authority (FCA) published the final rules for the motor finance redress scheme on 30 March 2026.
 The scheme applies only to certain Hire Purchase (HP) and Personal Contract Purchase (PCP) agreements taken out between 6 April 2007 and 1 November 2024, where specific commission arrangements were not properly disclosed.

-Following a detailed review of our historical lending, we have identified a very small number of agreements that may lead to redress under the FCA scheme.
+Following a detailed review of our historical lending, we've identified a very small number of agreements that may lead to redress under the FCA scheme.

 First Response Finance has never operated discretionary commission arrangements (DCA) and has never had exclusive contractual ties with motor dealers that could create a conflict of interest.